-It’s pretty clear what makes them apart, the unique ones are generators with dual fuel system, which can use both propane and gas.
+It’s pretty clear what makes them apart, the unique ones are generators with dual-fuel systems, which can use both propane and gas.

 Once you’re done with a list of appliances you will need, it’s time to calculate how much power they will need to run simultaneously.
 Have in mind that some of them need to run all the time, refrigerator and freezer for example.

-Depending on the type of an appliance, there are two types of load/power usage:
+Depending on the type of appliance, there are two types of load/power usage:

 Appliances with reactive load need more power to start but consume less when they are running.
 Appliances with motors are usually the ones with a reactive load.